samriddhi/flyworks.api/README.md

 6. Common Folder contains models in use for backend APIs.
 Their references with data sources are in server folder .
 7. ejs is added as template engine in dependencies and the same is set in server.js
 8. configuration like indexFile are defined in config.local.js
+9. "files" field in middleware.json is pointed to client/site/ folder to load angular files.
+This field is used to load static content in loopback.